Chapter 8. Office of the Director

 Article 2.
 Approval and Revocation of Approval of Labor Compliance Programs by Director

-(b) The Director will grant final approval if the applicant has satisfactorily demonstrated its ability to monitor compliance with the requirements of the Labor Code and these regulations, and has filed timely, complete, and accurate reports as required by these regulations.
+(b) The Director may grant extended authority to an applicant that has satisfactorily demonstrated its understanding of and ability to monitor and enforce compliance with the requirements of the Labor Code and these regulations, and that has filed timely, complete, and accurate reports as required by these regulations.

-(c) The Director shall notify the applicant within 30 days of the receipt of a request for final approval that final approval is granted and the effective date of final approval, or that the request for final approval is denied, the reason for the denial and the status of the Labor Compliance Program.
+(c) The Director shall notify the applicant within 90 days of the receipt of a request for extended authority that the request is granted and the effective date of and extent of any extended authority that is granted, or that the request is denied and the reason for the denial.

-(d) A Labor Compliance Program which has received final approval may enter into an agreement with the Labor Commissioner providing for different procedures for securing approval of forfeitures than those set forth in Section 16437 below.
+(d) A Labor Compliance Program with extended authority may enter into an agreement with the Labor Commissioner providing for different procedures for securing approval of forfeitures than those set forth in section 16437 below.

-(e) The Director will maintain a list of all finally approved Labor Compliance Programs, for distribution to interested parties upon request.
-The Director may agree to alternative reporting formats under Section 16431 of these regulations and shall maintain a list of interested parties who wish notification of alternative reporting formats before adoption.
+(e) Any Labor Compliance Program with final approval on the effective date of the amendments changing "final approval" to "extended authority" shall automatically be converted to the status of having "extended authority."
+The Director will maintain a list of Labor Compliance Programs with extended authority, for distribution to interested parties upon request.
+The Director may agree to alternative reporting formats under section 16431 of these regulations for such programs, and shall maintain a list of interested parties who wish notification of alternative reporting formats before adoption.

 HISTORY